norrisja/NBA-Monte-Carlo-Simulator/README.md

 Welcome to my first attempt at a monte carlo simulator.
 This was a project that I undertook to learn more about using python for simulations.
 My simulation is fairly basic, but at the very least it can produce reasonable predictions.
 I plan to test the simulator over a period of time to see if the model can accurately predict the outcome of games.

 I relied heavily on the [basketball-reference-scraper](https://github.com/vishaalagartha/basketball_reference_scraper/blob/master/README.md) package developed by Vishaal Agartha.
 This package scrapes Basketball-Reference.com, and saved me many hours on this project.
-(Thank you Vishaal!)

-# Before you use the simulator

-1.)
-Run ProbabilityFinder.py

-  This script scrapes Basketball-Reference.com for the stats we will use to simulate.
-This script cleans the data and creates two csv files; one with all teams unadjusted Offensive Possession Probabilities and the other with unadjusted Defensive Possession Probabilities.

-2.)
-Run Compare to Average.py

-  Run this script to compare all the teams probabilities to the league averages.
-This script takes the two csv files creates form Probability Finder and compares each team's stats to the league average.
-Again, this script creates two csv files used for the simulation.
-These csv files will are used to adjust the stats for the opponent.
+I also used [PySBR](https://github.com/JeMorriso/PySBR/blob/main/README.md) package developed by Jeremy Morrison to get the games for today.
+(Thank you Vishaal and Jeremy!)

 # Running the simulation

-  Currently, I have been running the simulation at the bottom of the Basketball Monte Carlo.py file, but I have hopes of making it more functional in the future.
+  The best way to run the simulation is to use the master.py script.
+The script is designed to pull the games for today and run them all through the simulation.
+If you are interested in simulating a random game, I would recommend clearing out the main() and use one line of code - "run_simulation(team1, team2, numbers_of_simulations)".

+  The other scripts are smaller chunks of the master.py script.
+The scripts are designed to be run individually to perform the same function as the master script.
+Those files were the original design of my project, but I decided to create the master script for functionality.
+I plan to leave the files up incase anyone would is interested in inspecting a particular part of the project.
+If you were to run the scripts individually, the order to run them is probability finder -> compare to average -> monte carlo.

 #### Disclaimer: